ADS-owner/OpenCode-X/README.md

 Do not expect the best code and memory management.
 You will see really bad code and design on the XenoUI C# WPF project since it was only made as a **prototype**.

-This executor has many vulnerabilities because only I have used **Xeno** and did not make a public release.
+This executor has many vulnerabilities and did not make a public release.

 Custom functions examples:
 ```lua